Hole 1 – 176 yards Par 3

 Hole 2 – 343 yards Par 4

 It is a straight hole but the medal tee tucked close to the OOB changes the hole.
-The green is not as big as you might thing watch out for the bunkers either side they are deep and a challenge in there own right
+The green is not as big as you might think watch out for the bunkers either side they are deep and a challenge in their own right

 Hole 3 – 380 yards Par 4

-Fairway bunker left will catch a pulled tee shot, hit it straight and long tee shot will leave you a mid iron into the green dependent on the wind direction.
+Fairway bunker left will catch a pulled tee shot, keep it straight, a long tee shot will leave you a mid iron into the green depending on the wind direction.
 Anything right off the tee will make the second shot a tricky one over a tough green side bunker

 Hole 4 – 418 yards Par 4